Past Scholarship Recipients

 2017 – Layton Howerton

 Layton passed his private pilot checkride in August 2017 and received his drone pilot certification in December 2017.
-He is currently attending Iowa State University and is studying Aerospace Engineering.
-During the Spring 2019 Semester, Layton worked as an intern with the Rotorcraft Aeromechanics Branch at NASA Ames Research Center.
-He began a Civil Servant Pathway Program at NASA Glenn Research Center during the Summer of 2019.
-Layton has completed four internships with NASA Glenn Research Center since beginning his Pathway Program.
-He will graduate from Iowa State in May 2022.
+During the Spring of 2019, Layton worked as an intern with the Rotorcraft Aeromechanics Branch at NASA Ames Research Center.
+He then began a Civil Servant Pathway Program at NASA Glenn Research Center during the Summer of 2019.
+Layton has completed seven internships with NASA Glenn Research Center since beginning his Pathway Program.
+He graduated from Iowa State University with a degree in Aerospace Engineering.
+He currently attends Purdue University and is working on a PhD in Applied Hypersonic Aerodynamics.
+The Department of Defense recently awarded Layton a National Defense Science and Engineering Graduate (NDSEG) Fellowship to fund 3 years of his PhD program.

 2018 – London Holmes